Hex-Toys/.github/profile/README.md

 ## 🌈 How to Contribute
 While our repositories remain private to ensure the secure and smooth operation of our services, we maintain a strong bond with our community.
 The spirit of collaboration and open discussion underpins our approach.

-We provide public access to our thorough audits and comprehensive documentation, ensuring complete transparency in our operations.
+We provide public access to our thorough contracts, audits & comprehensive documentation, ensuring complete transparency in our operations.
 Feel free to explore our Public Documentation and Audits to get a better grasp of our platform.

 ## 👩‍💻 Our Roadmap
 The future is exciting at Hex Toys.
 We have an extensive roadmap for development, introducing a range of innovative features never seen before in the DeFi space.
 Our upcoming initiatives will further enrich the user experience, providing more immersive and lucrative opportunities for our community.
 For a glimpse into our future plans, keep an eye on our Roadmap & make sure you check out the Discussions area to request new features and ask question.